Lovinity/wwsu/README.md

 ### /hosts/remove
 Removes a host from the database. **Requires Authorization**
  - A request to remove a host will be blocked if the host to remove is the only authorized admin host in the system.
 This is to prevent accidental lockout from the system.
- - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization instead of hosts/get authorization.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/director authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|